TEXAS BOOK FESTIVAL INTERNSHIP PROGRAM

 Internships require a commitment of 8-10 hours per week.
 Internships can range from three months to a year, and start and finish dates are flexible.
 Applicants who are available during the Gala and Festival Weekend (October 29-31) will be given preference.
 Internships must be scheduled during the Texas Book Festival’s operating hours (9 AM through 5 PM, Monday through Friday).
 Interns will receive a $500 stipend on completion of their internship.

 We are no longer accepting applications for the Literary Programming internship at this time.
 We welcome you to apply for our other opportunities.

 School and Community Outreach Internship: Fall Internship

 The Outreach Internship will prepare the intern for positions in publicity, education, non-profit work, project management, and communications.
 The skills developed can be used in both the public and private sectors.

-The Outreach interns will work directly with the Outreach Manager to assist with the Festival’s outreach programs, including Reading Rock Stars and Real Reads.
+The Outreach interns will work directly with the School and Community Program Coordinator to assist with the Festival’s outreach programs, including Reading Rock Stars and Real Reads.
 The interns will work on curriculum development for books included in the programs and will assist with coordinating author travel and day of presentations.
 The Outreach interns will also assist with communications to schools, libraries, and other communities to help promote the Texas Book Festival and Texas Teen Book Festival.
 This will include researching, writing, speaking, and some design work.
 The interns will also work closely with the Outreach Manager on diversity and inclusion work with both Festivals.

 Responsibilities during the Festival will include but are not limited to: serving as an author escort, coordinating and running events for Title I students, communicating with classes and teachers who are presenting and serving as a runner/contact for the Children’s Area.